 3) Increased Transportation Costs

 High gas and diesel prices are making fulfillment, transportation, and last-mile delivery more expensive.
 Retailers will have to consider how they can offset these costs through more efficient shipping methods, consolidating inventory, and other effective operation and shipping solutions.
-With our end-to-end supply chain capabilities, including asset-based transportation solutions, SCI can you streamline and scale your supply chain operations from inbound to final mile.
+With our end-to-end supply chain capabilities, including asset-based transportation solutions, SCI can streamline and scale your supply chain operations from inbound to final mile.

 How to reduce peak season fulfillment transportation costs